Coaster Knitting Pattern {Herringbone Stitch}

 This set of coasters features an interesting stitch pattern – the herringbone stitch.

-The Herringbone Stitch Design
+Herringbone Stitch Knitting

-The herringbone stitch is a lovely thick textured stitch, great for blankets, scarves and coasters.
+The herringbone stitch is a lovely thick textured stitch, great for blankets, scarves, and coasters.

 The stitch creates a densely woven fabric that is perfect for this set of coasters!